Make French Vanilla Ice Cream at Home

 Core quantities and what they do

-• 1½ cups whole milk — provides water phase and light dairy flavor.
+1½ cups (360 ml) whole milk — provides the water phase and light dairy flavor.

-• 1½ cups heavy cream — adds fat for body and smooth scoopable texture.
+1½ cups (360 ml) heavy cream — supplies the fat that gives body and a smooth, scoopable texture.

-• 4 large egg yolks — lecithin and proteins that emulsify the mixture for silkiness.
+4 large egg yolks — lecithin and proteins in the yolks emulsify the mixture and create a silky mouthfeel and pale golden color.

 Vanilla options and timing

-Use one scraped vanilla bean or 1 teaspoon vanilla extract.
-A scraped bean or paste leaves specks and deeper aroma; extract is clean and economical.
-If using extract, stir it in after the custard cools to preserve volatile notes.
+Use one scraped vanilla bean (seeds + pod) or 1 teaspoon vanilla extract (5 ml).
+A scraped bean or vanilla paste gives visual flecks and deeper aroma when heated; if you prefer extract, stir it into the cooled base or off the heat to preserve volatile notes.

 Tools and Prep: Set Yourself Up for Success

 A calm, organized station saves time and improves texture.
-Plan ahead so chilling and straining fit the cook schedule.
+Plan ahead so chilling, straining, and any resting times fit your cook schedule and your room temperature.

 Choose the right churn and freeze time

-Set an ice bath with a nested bowl and a fine‑mesh strainer ready to catch pods or micro curdles.
-Use an instant‑read thermometer and check the custard at about 175°F while stirring; avoid touching the pan bottom.
+Set an ice bath with a nested bowl and have a fine‑mesh strainer ready to catch vanilla pods or any micro‑curdles.
+Use an instant‑read thermometer and aim for the custard to reach the safe, recommended range (170–175°F / 77–79°C) while stirring — avoid letting the spoon sit on the pan bottom to prevent hot spots.

 Storage, timing, and cleanup

-• Press plastic directly on the surface of the mixture in the container, then lid to stop crystals.
+Press plastic directly onto the surface of the mixture in the container, then secure the lid to stop crystals and flavor loss.
+Compressor machines skip the frozen canister step but still benefit from a well‑chilled base and cold storage.

 French Vanilla Ice Cream Recipe

-Whisk 4 egg yolks with ⅔–¾ cup sugar in a clean bowl until pale and thick enough to fall in ribbons.
-That airy stage helps the yolks resist curdling during tempering.
+In a clean bowl, whisk 4 large egg yolks with ⅔–¾ cup (135–150 g) granulated sugar until pale and thick enough to fall in ribbons.
+This airy ribbon stage helps the yolks resist curdling during tempering.

-Strain the hot mixture through a fine-mesh sieve into a clean bowl set in an ice bath to remove any tiny curds and pod fragments.
-Cool to room temperature, cover, and chill for at least 2–4 hours or up to one day for best flavor development.
+Immediately strain the hot custard through a fine‑mesh sieve into a clean bowl set in an ice bath to remove any tiny curds and vanilla fragments.
+Stir occasionally to speed cooling.
+For food safety and best texture, chill the mixture until completely cold — at least 4 hours or preferably overnight.

 “A properly tempered and chilled custard makes scooping effortless and flavor more pronounced.”